dancer1325/rest-assured-wiki/Usage.md

 ## Form Authentication ##

 [Form authentication](https://en.wikipedia.org/wiki/Form-based_authentication) is very popular on the internet.
-It's typically associated with a user filling in his credentials (username and password) on a webpage and then press a login button of some sort.
-A very simple HTML page that uses for authentication (with a Spring Security action endpoint (`j_spring_security_check`) ) looks like this:
+It's typically associated with a user filling out his credentials (username and password) on a webpage and then press a login button of some sort.
+A very simple HTML page that provide the basis for form authentication may look like this:
 ```html
 <html>
   <head>